usegalaxy-eu/website/_events/2022-07-05-outreachy.md

 external: "https://galaxyproject.org/events/2022-08-18-community-call"
 ---

- A forum to share updates and discuss community-wide topics
+ A forum to share updates and discuss community-wide topics.